gokberkkocak/expander-rs/README.md

 ## Usage
-There are 3 different expanding systems (default is hash-only) and 4 different hashing algorithms (default is FNV).
+There are 4 different expanding systems (default is bit-vec) and 4 different hashing algorithms (default is FNV).
 Use the flags to change the expander system and the hasher.

 ```
-expander-rust 0.5.0
+expander-rust 0.5.1
 Closed/Maximal Itemset Expander

 USAGE: